GMAT Critical Reasoning Questions

 15 Verbal Practice Questions in CR | Arguments | Conclusion, Assumptions, and Premises

-About a third of the questions that appear in the GMAT verbal section are critical reasoning questions.Typical questions that appear in critical reasoning (GMAT CR) include strengthening an argument, weakening an argument, identifying the assumption of an argument, mimic the reasoning, identify the reasoning, conclusion, inference, bold faced statements, and evaluating an argument.
+About half of the 23 questions that appear in the GMAT verbal section are critical reasoning questions.Typical questions that appear in critical reasoning (GMAT CR) include strengthening an argument, weakening an argument, identifying the assumption of an argument, mimic the reasoning, identify the reasoning, conclusion, inference, bold faced statements, and evaluating an argument.

 Curated sample GMAT questions from these topics are presented here below.
 Attempt these questions and check if you have got the correct answer.
 One can use the explanatory answer or Video explanation made available (wherever provided) to help crack important GMAT verbal questions.